MicheleZito/OpenGL-Projects/Wordle/README.md

   </figure>
 </div>

-Note: the words.txt file that is being used in the code is comprehensive of five thousands and 7 hundreds (more or less) 5-letter english words, is not included here.
+Note: the words.txt file that is being used in the code comprehensive of five thousands and seven hundreds (more or less) 5-letter english words, is not included here.
 But it can be easily found online.